Visas and immigration requirements

 Each passenger must hold a valid passport (and visa(s), if required) to be allowed entry into each destination on the flight itinerary.
 We cannot be held responsible if a passenger is denied entry and/or deported by any local authority.

-To find out the regulations applicable to your journey, use the visa and immigration information application by the International Air Transport Association (IATA) for the most up-to-date information.
-You’re also encouraged to contact your local embassy or consulate to verify your visa and immigration requirements.
+To find out the regulations applicable to your journey, use the visa and immigration information application here for the most up-to-date information.

-If you require a visa*, or are eligible for an electronic visa (such as ESTA for the US, ETA for Australia, NZeTA for New Zealand and eTV for Turkey), enjoy preferential rates when you apply through our partner, VisaCentral.
+If you require a visa*, or are eligible for an electronic visa, enjoy preferential rates when you apply through our partner, VisaCentral.

 Apply for a visa